 6.3.
-Partnerships
+PARTNERSHIPS

-Product Care continued to contract with IWMC to promote the Program in the province throughout the year by implementing the following tactics:
+Product Care continued to contract with IWMC to promote the Program (See examples in Appendix 3) in the province throughout the year by implementing the following tactics:

+6.3.1.
+WASTE WATCH NEWS

-- 1. Waste Watch News: Newsletters were distributed to Island residences (including seasonal dwellings and apartment units) in June and December through Canada Post.
-Residents and visitors could also pick up newsletters at the Access PEI locations, town halls and through IWMC offices.
-The newsletters were available in English and in French and contained a summarized sorting guide, including information on light products and recycling.
-A total of 72,500 newsletters were distributed per issue of the newsletter.
-The newsletter is available on the IWMC website under the resources section. - 2.
-Interactive Sorting Guide: The IWMC website featured a What Goes Where tool providing customers easy access to sorting and disposal guidelines.
+Newsletters were distributed to Island residences (including seasonal dwellings and apartment units) in June and December 2024 through Canada Post.
+Residents and visitors could also pick up newsletters at the Access PEI locations, town halls, and through IWMC sites.
+The newsletters were available in English and in French and contained a sorting guide including information on light products and recycling.
+Approximately 77,000 newsletters were distributed per issue.
+The newsletter is available on the IWMC website under the resources section.

+6.3.2.
+INTERACTIVE SORTING GUIDE

+The IWMC website featured a What Goes Where tool through Recycle Coach, providing customers easy access to sorting and disposal guidelines.
 The instructions on light bulbs included a direct link to the Program's website for a complete list of accepted and excluded products.
+This digital tool is available in English, French, and Simple Chinese.

+6.3.3.
+SORTING GUIDE

-Hard copies of the sorting guide, which included light bulbs disposal advice and a direct link Product Care's website in the special disposal section, were made available in English, French, Mandarin, and Arabic.
-They were also produced in poster size for display at businesses, community organizations and multi-family dwellings.
-The sorting guide was also made available to new residents. - 3.
-Business Customers: Business Guides helped the industry, commercial and institutional sectors manage waste.
+IWMC's sorting guide includes light bulb disposal advice and a direct link to Product Care's website in the special disposal section.
+This document has been translated into French, Mandarin, Spanish, and Arabic.

+6.3.4.
+BUSINESS CUSTOMERS

+IWMC's Business Guides helped the industry, commercial, and institutional sectors manage waste, and they include light bulb disposal advice.
 IWMC included Sorting Guides when distributing the Business Participant Guide.
+Sorting information for the business sector was also available on IWMC's website.

+6.3.5.
+CUSTOMER SERVICE INQUIRIES

-Sorting information for the business sector was also available on IWMC's website. - 4.
-Customer Service Inquiries: In addition to the Program hotline operated by Product Care, IWMC's Customer Service Centre operated a toll-free line where consumers could call in to request more information regarding the disposal of various recyclables, including lights.
-IWMC receives an average of 60,000 calls every year and also answers queries through e-mail and IWMC's Facebook page. - 5.
-Corporate Annual Report: Information on light bulbs recycling was highlighted in IWMC's Annual Report.
-The latest version of the annual report tabled in the Legislature is made available on the IWMC website. - 6.
-Recycle Coach: IWMC also offers What Goes Where interactive sorting guide as a part of mobile app Recycle Coach.
-In addition to the interactive sorting guide, the app features quizzes and articles on proper sorting and disposal - 7.
-Presentations & Tours: Over 20 presentations were completed in 2023, which includes mention of the right way to dispose of lightbulbs.
-These presentations take place at early learning childhood centers, schools, community groups and neighborhoods.
+In addition to the Program hotline operated by Product Care, IWMC's Customer Service Centre operated a toll-free line where consumers could call in to request more information regarding the disposal of various recyclables, including lights.
+IWMC receives an average of 60,000 calls every year and answers queries through a customer service e-mail address as well

-See Appendix 3
+6.3.6.
+CORPORATE ANNUAL REPORT

+Information on light bulb recycling was highlighted in IWMC's Annual Report.
+The latest version of the annual report is available on the IWMC website.

+6.3.7.
+RECYCLE COACH

+IWMC also offers What Goes Where interactive sorting guide as a part of mobile app Recycle Coach.
+In addition to the interactive sorting guide, the app features quizzes and articles on proper sorting and disposal

+6.3.8.
+PRESENTATIONS

+Over 20 presentations were completed in 2024, which included information about the safe disposal of light bulbs.
+These presentations take place at schools, community centers, and apartment complexes.

 6.4.
-Digital Advertising
+DIGITAL ADVERTISING

-All digital campaigns (see examples at Appendix 4) reached the entire province.
+All digital campaigns (see examples in Appendix 4) reached the entire province.